intel/trustauthority-client-for-go/go-sgx/README.md

-# Intel Project Amber Go SGX Adapter
+# Trust Connector Go SGX Adapter
 This is the beta version of Go SGX Adapter for collecting Quote from SGX enabled platform.

 This library leverages Intel SGX DCAP for Quote generation: [https://github.com/intel/SGXDataCenterAttestationPrimitives](https://github.com/intel/SGXDataCenterAttestationPrimitives)